--> Power Factor Correction techniques

 1. By using a capacitor bank

-2. By using synchronous condenser
+2. By using a synchronous condenser

 3. By using phase advancer